-The Short-Term Exposure to Arsenite in Combination with an RyR or IP3R Agonist Fails to Induce Immediate or Delayed Toxicity but Nevertheless Causes Significant DNA Strand Scission.
-We initially tested whether the fast mechanism of $mitoO_2^{-}$ formation triggered through the enforced mitochondrial Ca2+ accumulation causes immediate consequences on the thiol pool and energetic status of the cells.
-We found that a 10-minute exposure to arsenite, Cf, or the two agents combined fails to affect the levels of GSH (untreated cells: 35.06 ± 4.2 nmol/ mg proteins) and ATP (untreated cells: 21.05 ± 2.2 nmol/mg proteins).
-Significant effects were instead detected using H_2O_2 as a positive control (data not shown).
-In as much as Trx2 represents a critical controller of ROS emission in mitochondria (Stanley et al., 2011; Folda et al., 2016), we also tested the impact of the cocktail arsenite/Cf or arsenite/ ATP on the redox state of this protein.
-The redox Western blot technique (Supplemental Fig. 3) failed to provide evidence of Trx2 oxidation in cells exposed to arsenite alone or combined with either Cf or ATP.
-In contrast, the thiol specific oxidant diamide induced a concentration-dependent oxidation of Trx2, with bands appearing in the lower part of the gel.
+We initially tested whether the fast mechanism of mitoO2. formation triggered through the enforced mitochondrial Ca2+ accumulation causes immediate consequences on the thiol pool and energetic status of the cells.
+We found that a 10 min exposure to arsenite, Cf, or the two agents combined, fails to affect the levels of GSH (untreated cells: 35.06 ± 4.2 nmol/mg proteins) and ATP (untreated cells: 21.05 ± 2.2 nmol/proteins).
+Significant effects were instead detected using H2O2 as a positive control (not shown).
+In as much as Trx2 represents a critical controller of ROS emission in mitochondria (Stanley et al., 2011; Folda et al., 2016), we also tested the impact of the cocktail arsenite/Cf or /ATP on the redox state of this protein.
+The redox Western blot technique (Supplemental Figure 3) failed to provide evidence of Trx2 oxidation in cells exposed to arsenite alone, or combined with either Cf or ATP.
+In contrast, the thiol specific oxidant diamide induced a concentration dependent oxidation of Trx2, with bands appearing in the lower part of the gel.

-In other experiments, the cells were treated for 10 minutes with 2.5 μ M arsenite alone or associated with ATP or Cf and were subsequently analyzed after 0, 6, or 48 hours of growth in drug-free medium.
+In other experiments, the cells were treated for 10 min with 2.5 μM arsenite, alone or associated with ATP, or Cf, and subsequently analyzed after 0, 6 or 48 h of growth in drug-free medium.
 Under all these different conditions, we found no evidence for caspase 3 activation (Fig. 3A) and chromatin condensation or fragmentation (Fig. 3B).
 In addition, the cells receiving the different treatments proliferated with rates comparable with those of the untreated cell population (Fig. 3C).
-Continuous exposure for 48 hours to 2.5 μ M arsenite, as we previously reported (Guidarelli et al., 2015, 2016a, 2017), instead caused caspase 3 activation (Fig. 3A), apoptotic DNA fragmentation (Fig. 3B), and a significant reduction of the counts of viable cells (Fig. 3C).
+Continuous exposure for 48 to 2.5 μM arsenite, as we previously reported (Guidarelli et al., 2015; Guidarelli et al., 2016a; Guidarelli et al., 2017), instead caused caspase 3 activation (Fig. 3A), apoptotic DNA fragmentation (Fig. 3B) and a significant reduction of the counts of viable cells (Fig. 3C).

 The short-term exposure paradigm was not associated with an immediate or delayed toxicity as a likely consequence of the reversibility of the upstream effects associated with ROS release.
-This notion was established by showing that the $[Ca^{2+}]c$ (Fig. 3D), $[Ca^{2+}]m$ (Fig. 3E), and the DHR fluorescence response (Fig. 3F) returned to control levels after 6 hours of post-treatment incubation.
+This notion was established by showing that the $[Ca^{2+}]c$ (Fig. 3D), $[Ca^{2+}]m$ (Fig. 3E) and the DHR fluorescence response (Fig. 3F) returned to control levels after 6 h of post-treatment incubation.

-We next performed experiments in which the cells were treated with arsenite/ATP or arsenite/Cf and were then processed for the analysis of DNA strand scission using the alkaline halo assay, a technique developed in our laboratory to detect these lesions at the single-cell level with a sensitivity comparable with that of the comet assay (Guidarelli et al., 2017).
-Supplemental Figure 4 provides typical images from ethidium bromide-stained cells previously exposed for 30 minutes to arsenite (Supplemental Fig. 4B) or for 10 minutes to ATP (Supplemental Fig. 4C) or Cf (Supplemental Fig. 4D), which all appeared similar to untreated cells (Supplemental Fig. 4A).
-A typical image of cells with damaged DNA, i.e., displaying evidence for an increased halo/reduced nuclear remnant, was instead obtained from cells exposed for 6 hours to arsenite (Supplemental Fig. 4G).
-Interestingly, the size of the halo also increased significantly in cells exposed for 30 minutes to the metalloid and ATP (Supplemental Fig. 4E) or Cf (Supplemental Fig. 4F) in the final 10 minutes of incubation.
+We next performed experiments in which the cells were treated with arsenite/ATP, or arsenite/Cf, and then processed for the analysis of DNA strand scission using the alkaline halo assay, a technique developed in our laboratory to detect these lesions at the single cell level with a sensitivity comparable with that of the comet assay (Guidarelli et al., 2017).
+Supplemental Figure 4 provides typical images from ethidium bromide stained cells previously exposed for 30 min to arsenite (B), or for 10 min to ATP (C) or Cf (D), which all appeared similar to untreated cells (A).
+A typical image of cells with damaged DNA, i.e. displaying evidence for an increased halo/reduced nuclear remnant, was instead obtained from cells exposed for 6 h to arsenite (panel G).
+Interestingly, the size of the halo increased significantly also in cells exposed for 30 min to the metalloid and ATP (E), or Cf (F), in the final 10 min of incubation.